-- As an initiative of the General Practice Services Committee, PSP supports doctors to work towards an integrated system of care via the patient medical home and primary care home model.
+- As an initiative of the Family Practice Services Committee, PSP supports doctors to work towards an integrated system of care via the patient medical home and primary care home model.

 - Training modules currently offered include: advanced access/office efficiency, child and youth mental health, end-of-life, groups medical visits, adult mental health, COPD, musculoskeletal, and pain management.